GoogleCloudPlatform/community/tutorials/zero-to-deploy-with-chef.md

 1. In the Cloud Platform Console, go to the **[Service Accounts](https://console.cloud.google.com/iam-admin/serviceaccounts)** page.
+1. Select the appropriate GCP project if requested via dialog box.
 1. Click the **Create Service Account** button.
 1. Set **Name** to `chef-service-account`.
 1. For **Role**, choose **Project** >> **Editor**.